To increase student engagement in learning

 The problem and solution

-The students were engaged in the process, the conversation was directed by them, to fit in all of the elements of the plot.
+was directed by them, to fit in all of the elements of the plot.

 When students would bring up a concept